peteroupc/peteroupc.github.io/colorgen.md

 The [CIE 1931 standard colorimetric system](https://en.wikipedia.org/wiki/CIE_1931_color_space) (called the _XYZ color model_ in this document) describes a transformation of a spectral curve into a point in three-dimensional space, as further explained in "[Spectral Color Functions](#Spectral_Color_Functions)".
 An XYZ color consists of three components, in the following order:

 - X is a component without special meaning.
-- Y indicates the [_luminance_](http://6degreesoffreedom.co/luminance-vs-illuminance/) of the color.<sup>[(12)](#Note12)</sup>
+- Y is related to the color's [_luminance_](http://6degreesoffreedom.co/luminance-vs-illuminance/).
 - Z is a component without special meaning.

-There are at least two conventions for XYZ colors:
+Conventions for XYZ colors include the following:

-- **Absolute XYZ.** In this convention, the Y component represents an absolute luminance in candelas per square meter (cd/m<sup>2</sup>).
+- **Absolute XYZ.** In this convention, the Y component represents an absolute _luminance_ in candelas per square meter (cd/m<sup>2</sup>).
+- **Relative XYZ.** In this convention, the three components are divided by the luminance of a given white point.
+In this case, the Y component represents a _luminance factor_; the white point has a luminance factor of 1.<sup>[(12)](#Note12)</sup>
-- **Relative XYZ.** In this convention, the three components are normalized to a given white point and black point (usually those of a _reference medium_), such that Y ranges from 0 for black to a known value for white.
-Specifically, the relative XYZ color is the absolute XYZ color minus the black point, then divided by the absolute-Y difference between the white point and the black point, then multiplied by a normalizing factor such as 1 or 100.
-Here, the black point is generally, but not always, the absolute XYZ color `[0, 0, 0]` ("absolute black").
+- **Custom black point.** In this convention, the three components are normalized to a given white point and black point (usually those of a _reference medium_), such that Y ranges from 0 for black to a known value for white.
+Specifically, the resulting XYZ color is the absolute XYZ color minus the black point, then divided by the absolute-Y difference between the white point and the black point, then (optionally) multiplied by a normalizing factor such as 1 or 100.

-The following methods, in the pseudocode below, convert a color between companded sRGB (`rgb`) and relative XYZ, treating a Y of 0 as "absolute black":
+The following methods, in the pseudocode below, convert a color between companded sRGB (`rgb`) and relative XYZ:
 - `XYZFromsRGB(rgb)` and  `XYZTosRGB(xyz)` treat a Y of 1 as the D65/2 white point.
 - `XYZFromsRGBD50(rgb)` and  `XYZTosRGBD50(xyz)` treat a Y of 1 as the D50/2 white point (see note 2 later in this section)<sup>[(13)](#Note13)</sup>.